Mira Trailović: Atelje 212

 Major controversy, however, was caused by her staging of the Hair, which was prepared in 1968 and premiered in 1969.
-A rock-musical, composed by Galt McDermot, with lyrics by Gerome Ragni and James Rado, stirred not just the highest political and artistic circles, but also the common people.
+A rock-musical, composed by Galt MacDermot, with lyrics by Gerome Ragni and James Rado, stirred not just the highest political and artistic circles, but also the common people.
 Heavily shook and agitated by the student protests of 1968, the Communist governing class and its diehards attacked the musical as subversive, due to its hippie and anti-establishment attitude.
-It had such an impact, that it has been debated even today.
+It had such an impact, that it is still debated.

 Under her artistic and managerial guidance, though not a directorial one, Atelje 212 also presented for the first time in Serbia works of Samuel Beckett (Waiting for Godot) in 1956 (first staging in Eastern Europe), William Faulkner (Requiem for a Nun) in 1958, Sławomir Mrożek (The Police) in 1960, James Joyce (Exiles) and Tadeusz Różewicz (The Card Index), both in 1962.
 Also, she oversaw staging of contemporary Serbian authors’ works, like those of Aleksandar Popović, starting with Ljubinko and Desanka in 1964, and Dušan Kovačević, with The Marathon Family and, especially, Radovan III, both in 1973, which is with Atelje's "Ubu Roi" by Alfred Jarry (1964; both starring Zoran Radmilović), considered anthological in the history of Serbian theatre.

 Atelje 212 gained international reputation.
 It was the first theatre from Yugoslavia that was invited to the United States after World War II, and toured the world (Paris, New York, Moscow, Caracas, Mexico).

 Trailović retired in 1983 as a manager, as she was required to do so by the law, but she continued to direct.
 She also directed Maria by Isaac Babel in the Schiller Theater in Berlin, with German cast and Konak by Miloš Crnjanski in the National Theatre in Belgrade in 1986.
 Her last, unfinished project was Alban Berg's opera Lulu, which she wanted to adapt for the Belgrade Opera.